Videotape: Home video

-VCRs
+Videocassette recorders

-The first consumer videocassette recorders (VCR) were launched in 1971 (based around Sony U-matic technology).
+The first consumer videocassette recorders (VCRs) used Sony U-matic technology and were launched in 1971.
 Philips entered the domestic market the following year with the N1500.
-Sony's Betamax (1975) and JVC's VHS (1976) created a mass-market for VCRs and the two competing systems battled the "videotape format war", which VHS ultimately won.
-In Europe Philips had developed the Video 2000 format, which did not find favour with the TV rental companies in the UK and lost out to VHS.
+Sony's Betamax (1975) and JVC's VHS (1976) created a mass-market for VCRs and the two competing systems battled the videotape format war, which VHS ultimately won.
+In Europe, Philips had developed the Video 2000 format, which did not find favor with the TV rental companies in the UK and lost out to VHS.

-At first VCRs and videocassettes were very expensive, but by the late 1980s the price had come down enough to make them affordable to a mainstream audience.
-Videocassettes finally made it possible for consumers to buy or rent a complete film and watch it at home whenever they wished, rather than simply catching it at a movie theater or having to wait until it was telecast.
-It gave birth to video rental stores, Blockbuster the largest chain, which lasted from about 1980 to 2005.
-It also made it possible for a VCR owner to begin time-shifting the recording of films and other television programs straight from the transmission.
+At first, VCRs and videocassettes were very expensive, but by the late 1980s, the price had come down enough to make them affordable to a mainstream audience.
+Videocassettes finally made it possible for consumers to buy or rent a complete film and watch it at home whenever they wished, rather than going to a movie theater or having to wait until it was telecast.
+It gave birth to video rental stores.
+Blockbuster, the largest chain, existed from 1985 to 2010.
+It also made it possible for a VCR owner to begin time shifting their viewing of films and other television programs.
 This caused an enormous change in viewing practices, as one no longer had to wait for a repeat of a program that had been missed.
 The shift to home viewing also changed the movie industry's revenue streams, because home renting created an additional window of time in which a film could make money.
 In some cases, films that did only modestly in their theater releases went on to have strong performances in the rental market (e.g., cult films).